When is your application deadline?

 - St. Luke’s alumni and their parents frequently report how well they do when they go to high school.
 They recognize that the smaller environment and reduced stress allowed them to mature in such a way that give them the ability to view high school as the next great adventure.

 Where do students go to high school after graduating St. Luke’s?

-- St. Luke’s graduates generally attend area high schools including Baton Rouge Magnet High School, Catholic High School, The Dunham School, Episcopal High School, Lee Magnet High School, Parkview Baptist High School, Runnels, St. Joseph’s Academy, St. Michael’s High School, and other area high schools.
+- St. Luke’s graduates generally attend area high schools including Baton Rouge Magnet High School, Catholic High School, The Dunham School, Episcopal High School, Liberty High School, Parkview Baptist High School, St. Joseph’s Academy, St. Michael’s High School, and other area high schools.